Protyre: History

 Micheldever Tyre Services Ltd was founded in 1972 by Tony Todd starting in a farm building off the A303 before moving a mile or so to the site at Micheldever Station (two miles to the north of Micheldever, Hampshire) which is now the headquarters for the company.
-They now boast a work force of approximately 1000.
-Post buy out from Graphite and Royal Bank of Scotland, they have remained profitable and continue to expand.
-As well as retail, they run a wholesale division, which supplies in excess of 6 million tyres a year to its 2,500 plus wholesale customers.
-Previous owner Tony Todd, since selling the company in 2006, is ranked =782 in the Times Rich List, 2011.
+It expanded to employ a work force of approximately 1,000.
+Following a buy out from Graphite Capital and Royal Bank of Scotland, it remained profitable and continued to expand.
+As well as retail, it operates a wholesale division, which supplies in excess of 6 million tyres a year to its 2,500 plus wholesale customers.
+Previous owner Tony Todd, since selling the company in 2006, was ranked 782nd in the Times Rich List, 2011.

-Advertising

-Their most recent slogans are, "More tread for your bread" and "The best service and price, guaranteed".

-They now advertise online services for 'same day fitting' at their network of centres as well as the ability to book a timed appointment for MOT & Servicing online.
+As at November 2023 Protyre operates more than 180 branches across the UK.

 Ownership

-Micheldever Tyre Services Ltd, trading as Protyre was founded by Tony Todd and run by him until 2006. when it was acquired] by Graphite and Royal Bank of Scotland.
+Micheldever Tyre Services Ltd, trading as Protyre was founded by Tony Todd and run by him until 2006, when it was acquired by Graphite Capital and Royal Bank of Scotland.

 In January 2017, Micheldever Tyre Services (MTS) was sold to Sumitomo Rubber Industries for £215 million.